5wHN28Dg/Real-Time-Gesture-Mimicry/README.md

 * [x] Separate thumb from other fingers.
 * [x] Map openness values to servo angles.
 * [x] Add depth perception to improve accuracy (if possible).
+* [x] make the openness metric more invariant to hand size and distance from camera
 * [x] Auto-detect host OS and adjust Arduino port path (needs more testing).
 * [x] Calibrate thumb openness relative to the ring-finger base.
 * [ ] Decouple hand orientation from openness metric: